PratikBharadwaj/Efficient-Market-Basket-Analysis-using-Hive-and-the-Apriori-algorithm/README.md

 # Market-basket-analysis-using-hive
-Here we are trying to perform real time market basket analysis using hive on dynamic updating data
+Here we are performing real time market basket analysis using hive on dynamic updating data

 ** THIS DIRECTORY HAS CODE WITH AND WITHOUT HIVE AND HAS DATASET **